-SouthernInstitute Of Social And Economic Research (IIESS) was created in 1956, image of his fellows at the National University of the Litoral, La Plata, Tucumán and Córdoba, with the aim of contributing to the generation of knowledge and the training of human resources.
-The UNESCO mission considered in 1960 that "a full time academic career is attractive to an economist when it gives you the possibility of carrying out research work.
-This is extremely advantageous to a center or within the same Faculty of Economics Research Institute.
-It provides an intimate and fruitful contact between the economic research and teaching".
+The Institute of Economic and Social Research of the South (IIESS, as per its initials in Spanish) was created in 1956, in the image of its peers at the National University of the Littoral, La Plata, Tucumán and Córdoba, with the aim of contributing to the generation of knowledge and the training of human resources.
+The UNESCO mission considered in 1960 that, "a full time academic career is attractive to an economist when it gives the possibility of carrying out research work.
+To this end, a research center or institute within the same Faculty of Economics is extremely advantageous.
+This provides an intimate and fruitful contact between the economic research and teaching."

-Asked about the prospect of restoring the functioning of the Institute of Economics, Dr. Bacic was considered that "In a modern University does not seem advisable that research and teaching constitute separate sectors".
-Revived the University autonomy in 1983 were immediately significant efforts from Department of Economics aimed to restore the normal functioning of the Institute, which was achieved in 1997 (Res.
+Once university autonomy was recovered in 1983, significant efforts were made immediately from the Department of Economics aimed at restoring the normal functioning of the Institute, which was achieved in 1997 (Res.
 CU 257/97).
-During this time, and after a decade during which the Institute functioned at the level of the Department of Economics, it was decided to adapt its rules of operation (Res.
-CSU-573/08) under the terms of the Convention UNS-CONICET (Res.
+During this time, and after a decade in which the Institute functioned at the level of the Department of Economics, it was decided to adapt its operating regulations (Res.
+CSU-573/08) under the terms of the UNS-CONICET agreement (Res.
 CSU-335/07).

-IIESS brings together researchers in the field of Economics and social sciences, committed to the creation and dissemination of new knowledge.
-Its priorities are the promotion of the basic and applied research in its foundational core; the training of human resources and the Organization of disciplinary and interdisciplinary research groups in the scientific technological Center Bahía Blanca and its sphere of influence.
-It aims to be relating to national and international levels of scientific activity in the discipline, in accordance with recognized quality standards.
+The IIESS brings together researchers in the field of Economics and Social Sciences, committed to the creation and dissemination of new knowledge.
+Its priority objectives are the promotion of basic and applied research in its foundational core, the training of human resources and the organization of disciplinary and interdisciplinary research groups at the Bahía Blanca Scientific Technological Center and its sphere of influence.
+It aims to become a benchmark at national and international levels of scientific activity in the discipline, in accordance with recognized quality standards.
 The conditions for the development of these activities are the exercise of free thought, critical thinking and academic excellence.
-The specific objectives of the IIESS are as follows:

-- Promote the multidisciplinary integration of research activities carried out at the Institute and other researchers in the area of social and human sciences with activity in the US and in other disciplines of the CCT-CONICET.
+- To promote the multidisciplinary integration of research activities conducted at the Institute and with other researchers in the area of social and human sciences with activity in the National University of the South and in other disciplines of the CCT-CONICET.